confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

    The *Selection sort* algorithm as described here has two properties which are often desirable in sorting algorithms.

-   The first is that the algorithm is *inplace*.
+   The first is that the algorithm is *in-place*.
 This means that it uses essentially no extra storage beyond that required for the input (the unsorted list in this case).
 A little extra storage may be used (for example, a temporary variable to hold the candidate